Kittur Chennamma: Early life

-Kittur Chennamma was born on 14 November 1778, in Kakati, a small village in the present Belagavi District of Karnataka, India.
-Kakati was a small deshgat (a small princely state).
+Kittur Chennamma was born on 14 November 1778, in Kakati, a small village in the present Belagavi District of Karnataka, India. kakati was a small deshgat (a small princely state).
 Chennamma's father was Dhulappa Desai and her mother's name was Padmavati.
 She was born into a Jain family, and her ancestors were follower of Jainism.
-Later, her family decendents converted to Lingayatism much later, she received training in horse riding, sword fighting and archery from a young age.
+Later, her family descendents converted to Lingayatism much later, she received training in horse riding, sword fighting and archery from a young age.
 She married Raja Mallasarja of the Desai family at the age of 15, after looking up to him since the age of 9, and she also adopted a Lingayat boy named Shivalingappa as her heir.